-Barbara P. Kiewiet de Jonge, BSN, RN-BC Director of Student Health Services Office: (434) 223-6167
+Kimberly R. Ball, BSN RN Director of Student Health Services Office: (434) 223-6167

-Elizabeth S. (Betty) Blevins, LPC Director of Counseling Services Office: (434) 223-6411
+Director of Counseling Services Office: (434) 223-6411

 Campus Sexual Misconduct: Judicial Procedures

 How does the process begin?

 An action may be initiated when the Title IX Coordinator receives a complaint of sexual misconduct.
 A complaint can be made verbally or in writing by the Complainant, or by a third party, who either witnesses, or who has a reasonable belief that a violation of the College's Sexual Misconduct Policy has occurred.
 Third parties who may report an act of sexual misconduct include Campus Police and Responsible Employees.
 Responsible Employees are required to report to the Title IX Coordinator regarding any act(s) of sexual misconduct that comes to their attention.
 Responsible Employees include the College President, all Vice-Presidents, personnel in the Office of Student Affairs, all faculty, College Librarians, athletics coaches, all personnel in the Office of Academic Success or the Office of Human